 The GE Foundation created the concept of a corporate matching gift program in 1954.
 The program supports employees in their personal philanthropy/charitable giving by providing a 1:1 match.
 Today, the GE Foundation Matching Gifts program continues to serve as an important element of the GE Foundation's portfolio, with gifts matched totaling over \$1.5 billion since inception.

 MATCHING GIFTS

-\$6.2 million
+\$6.2 million in matching gifts in 2022

 GE Giving

 (Dollars in millions)